-Name and reference of the measure Type of measure Expected result Targeted group or activity Existing or planned Start and end dates of the measure 5 Law 3855/2010 "Measures to improve energy efficiency in end-use, energy services and other provisions", articles for public buildings and development of the ESCO market Regulatory End consumers, energy companies- utilities, public administration existing 2010-2020 6 Special Physical Planning Framework for the development of RES and land management (OG B' 2464/2008) Regulatory framework for defining land use requirements and environmental factors for the installation of RES plants Investors, public administration existing 2008-2020 7 Special Programme for the deployment of Photovoltaics up to 10kW on buildings and especially roofs(OG B' 1079 /4.6.2009) Feed-in tariff scheme per kWh of electricity produced from PV roof installations (max.
-10kW) End consumers, household sector, small businesses existing 2009-2019 8 Framework for the installation of PVs on buildings and open yards (MDs 16094/8.4.2008, 16095/8.4.2008 and 29107/7.7.2009) & Framework for the installation of PVs beyond limits of existing zoning plans (29116/7.7.2009 T.A.A.Y.P. issue 344 B') Regulatory Investors, public administration existing 2009-2020 9 Mandatory deadlines for RES licensing procedure (L3734/09 & L.3851/10) Regulatory Investors, public administration existing 2009-2020 10 Coverage of 60% of hot water need in new buildings though solar thermal systems after 1.1.2011 (L.3851/2010) Regulatory public administration, planners, architects, end users existing 2011-2020 11 Coverage of total primary energy consumption with energy providing systems based on RES, CHP, district heating on a large area scale/ block scale as well as heat-pumps for all new buildings by 31.12.2019 and for all new public buildings by 31.12.2014 (L.3851/2010) Regulatory Investors, public administration, planners, architects, end users existing 2010-2020 12 Tendering procedure for the construction and operation of off shore wind farms (L.3851/2010) Regulatory Investors, public administration Planned/existing 2012-2020 13 L.3661/2008 'Measures for the building energy consumption reduction' Regulatory Investors, public administration, existing 2008-2020
+Name and reference of the measure Type of measure () Expected result () Targeted group or activity () Existing or planned Start and end dates of the measure 5 Law 3855/2010 "Measures to improve energy efficiency in end-use, energy services and other provisions", articles for public buildings and development of the ESCO market Regulatory End consumers, energy companies- utilities, public administration existing 2010-to the present 6 Special Physical Planning Framework for the development of RES and land management (OG B' 2464/2008) Regulatory framework for defining land use requirements and environmental factors for the installation of RES plants Investors, public administration existing 7 Special Programme for the deployment of Photovoltaics up to 10kW on buildings and especially roofs(OG B' 1079 /4.6.2009) Feed-in tariff scheme per kWh of electricity produced from PV roof installations (max.
+10kW) End consumers, household sector, small businesses existing 2009 - 2019 8 Framework for the installation of PVs on buildings and open yards (MDs 16094/8.4.2008, 16095/8.4.2008 and 29107/7.7.2009) & Framework for the installation of PVs beyond limits of existing zoning plans (29116/7.7.2009 T.A.A.Y.P. issue 344 B') Regulatory Investors, public administration existing 2009-to the present 9 Mandatory deadlines for RES licensing procedure (L3734/09 & L.3851/10) Regulatory Investors, public administration existing 2009-to the present 10 Coverage of 60% of hot water need in new buildings though solar thermal systems after 1.1.2011 (L.3851/2010) Regulatory n public administration, planners, architects, end users existing 2010-to the present 11 Coverage of total primary energy consumption with energy providing systems based on RES, CHP, district heating on a large area scale/ block scale as well as heat-pumps for all new buildings by 31.12.2019 and for all new public buildings by 31.12.2014 (L.3851/2010) Regulatory Investors, public administration, planners, architects, end users existing 2010-to the present 12 Tendering procedure for the construction and operation of off shore wind farms (L.3851/2010) Regulatory Investors, public administration Planned/existing 13 L.3661/2008 'Measures for the building energy consumption reduction' Regulatory Investors, public administration, existing 2008-to the present